ajaymatharoo/toronto-bids/README.md

 In addition, the city posts some metadata about the RFPs through the Open Data Portal, and a separate scraper has been developed to capture this information.

-(Find documentation on how the Scraper is working)
+*(Find documentation on how the Scraper is working)*

 ### Data Sources
-Get more familiar with the data sources
+Get more familiar with the data sources and find how to access them
 * SAP Ariba
 * Open Data Portal